DLR-AMR/workflows_for_GH_projects/README.md

 # How to setup a repository.
 The workflows are triggered by a repository.
 The projects can be on organization level.
 1. Copy the files [move_card.yml, issue_event_moves_card.yml, pr_event_moves_card, quick_pr.yml ]from ".github/workflows" into the workflow folder of your repository.
-2. Replace the secret variables with a secret containing a PAT with write-rights to your projects.
+2. Replace the secret variables with a secret containing a PAT with write-rights to your projects and issues.

 # How to setup a project.
 1. Use the template [Issue Lifecycle](https://github.com/orgs/DLR-AMR/projects/7)